Sign Up for PBC News

 Nov 17, 2007 • Wilson Gymnasium, Wilson, North Carolina, USA

 After nearly dying as a baby, Kazakhstan’s Beibut Shumenov overcame numerous childhood health issues to develop into a fighter who won a 175-pound title more quickly than any other boxer in the history of the division.
-Now he can call himself a two-division champion after claiming another title at 200 pounds.
+He then went on to become a two-division champion after claiming another title at 200 pounds.

 A fighter from birth

 Born in what would become the nation of Kazakhstan (then part of the Soviet Union), Shumenov narrowly escaped death as a baby after severe complications from consuming spoiled milk while under the care of two aunts.

 When his parents took him to the hospital, the initial prognosis was grim.

 “When the doctor checked me, they said it was too late,” Shumenov said.
 “They couldn’t find any veins, they said, ‘Your son isn’t going to survive.
 He’s going to die.’
 My parents were crying.
 They almost gave up.
 But then a miracle happened.
 I survived.”

 Even though he eventually recovered, the lingering effects of his health scare stuck with him throughout childhood.

 “All my life I was weak,” he says.
 “I wanted to be strong and tough, but I was always in hospitals, always sick, skinny, small.”

 Flourishing in the ring

 Shumenov developed a love for combat sports while watching Bruce Lee flicks and began practicing numerous strains of martial arts as he matured and grew out of his early health issues.